connectedbydata/connectedbydata.org/_problems/impact.md

 ---
 layout: page
-title: The way data is collected and used does not work for us
+title: The way data is collected and used does not work for people or our communities
 next-url: /problems/ownership.html
 points:
   -